-Other than between the hours of 9:00 a.m. and 4:00 p.m. on Saturdays, except as otherwise prohibited by the Building Commissioner pursuant to Subsection F(2) below.
+Other than between the hours of 9:00 a.m. and 4:00 p.m. on Saturdays, provided that the Building Commissioner or his/her designee has issued a written permit authorizing such activities pursuant to Subsection F(2) below.

 On the following holidays: New Year's Day, Martin Luther King, Jr. Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Election Day, Thanksgiving Day and Christmas Day.

 In determining whether to permit Saturday construction activities pursuant to this subsection, the Building Commissioner shall consider the following factors: